Overview

 Operations by Weather Condition

-Breakdown of total flight operations by sky condition (Clear, Partly Cloudy, Overcast, Rain, Fog, Wind Advisory).
+Breakdown of observed flight operations by sky condition (Clear, Partly Cloudy, Overcast, Rain, Fog, Wind Advisory).
 Includes the average noise level associated with each condition.
 Operations tend to decrease in poor weather, but the noise per operation may vary.

 Wind Rose — Operations by Direction